Michael-Kessel/Group-project-1/Steganography ADT.md

 ## ADT Summary

-This abstract data type encodes a secret message in bit-map image files.
-After encryption, the image file is indistinguishable from an ordinary list of pixels.
-Another major feature is
+This abstract data type encodes secret messages in bit-map image files.
+It modifies the red, green, and blue elements of a base pixel file to accomplish this.
+The end result is nearly indistinguishable from the base pixel file.

 ## Data Items and Operations